 We also recommend that the National Cyber Security Centre guidelines are followed to implement strong passwords for RM SafetyNet administration console: NCSC password guidance

 If your RM SafetyNet establishment is part of a larger hierarchy such as Multi Academy Trust, Regional Broadband Consortia or Local Authority then the administrators at those establishments also have access to the school’s data, if you wish to know the details of this then please speak to those relevant organisations.

-RM Support employees may have access to your data when required to support the school with a technical issue, this includes RM employees in RM ESI, our offices in India and this is set out in our terms and conditions.
+RM Support and development employees may have access to your data when required to support the school with a technical issue, this includes RM employees in RM ESI, our offices in India and this is set out in our terms and conditions.
 In these circumstances your data will leave the EEU but will be protected by RM’s strict security and data protection procedures following ISO 27001 best practice and as set out in our contract model clause.

 We use a “least privilege” approach to ensure that customer data is only accessed when absolutely required and with the customer’s knowledge.
 All access is logged and can be audited if required.